gbuesing/duoconsole/README.md

 You'll need to exit and reload the terminal to pick up these changes.

-TODO: add some way to reload the test environment without exiting the terminal.

 Platform Compatibility
 ----------------------
-This was tested on OS X using a Rails 3.2 app with a Postgres DB and MRI Ruby 1.9.3.
+Duoconsole was developed using a Rails 3.2 app running on MRI Ruby 1.9.3 on OS X.

-AFAIK this won't work on Windows or JRuby because of a lack of support for `fork`.
+AFAIK this won't work on Windows or JRuby because of a lack of support for `Kernel.fork`.